vmware-tanzu/pinniped/proposals/1859_github-auth/README.md

     # Team names can contain upper and lower case characters,
     # whitespace, and punctuation (e.g. "Kube admins!").
     # Slug names are lower case alphanumeric characters and may
-    # contain dashes (e.g. "kube-admins").
+    # contain dashes and underscores (e.g. "kube-admins").
     # Either way, group names will always be prefixed by the
-    # GitHub org name followed by a colon (e.g. my-org:my-team).
+    # GitHub org name followed by a slash (e.g. my-org/my-team).
-    # Note that colons are not allowed in GitHub org names,
+    # Note that slashes are not allowed in GitHub org names,
-    # so the first colon in the group name will always be the
+    # so the first slash in the group name will always be the
-    # org/team separator colon.
+    # org/team separator slash.
+    # Groups names will only include the teams which are
+    # returned by the GitHub API's /user/teams endpoint,
+    # which are the teams to which the user directly belongs
+    # and the immediate parent teams of those teams
+    # (and Pinniped will remove duplicates from the list).
+    # The entire hierarchy of nested team memberships is not
+    # returned by the GitHub API, and so will not be
+    # reflected in the user's group memberships.
+    # Also, the GitHub OAuth App or GitHub App must have
+    # permission to see the teams in a particular org,
+    # or else none of the teams from that org will be
+    # reflected in the user's group memberships.
     # If desired, an admin could configure identity
     # transformation expressions on a FederationDomain to
     # further customize these group names.
     # Defaults to "slug".
     groups: slug
+  allowAuthentication:
+    organizations:
       # Optionally reject any user who attempts to authenticate
       # unless they belong to one of these GitHub orgs.
       # The GitHub App or GitHub OAuth App provided in the
       # spec.client.secretName must be allowed by the org
       # owners to view org memberships, or else the
       # user will not be considered to belong to that org
       # or belong to any teams within that org.
       # When specified, users' group memberships will be
       # filtered to include only those GitHub teams which
-  # are owned by these orgs.
+      # are owned by these orgs. org membership comparisons
+      # shall be done as case-insensitive string comparisons,
+      # but case shall be preserved in the org names when
+      # they appear in downstream group names
       # If desired, an admin could configure identity
       # policy expressions on a FederationDomain to
       # further customize which users and groups are allowed
       # to authenticate.
+      allowed: [ vmware-tanzu, broadcom ]
+      # Policy decides how the allowed list will be used.
+      # Defaults to OnlyUsersFromAllowedOrganizations,
+      # which means that the user must belong to one
+      # of the allowed list, and the allow list must
+      # be non-empty.
+May be set to AllGitHubUsers,
-  # When not set, any GitHub user can authenticate
+      # which means any GitHub user can authenticate
       # regardless of org membership, and all the team
       # memberships returned by the GitHub API for that
       # user will be reflected as groups regardless of
       # which orgs own those teams.
-  allowOrganizations: [ vmware-tanzu, broadcom ]
+When set to AllGitHubUsers,
+      # the allow list must be empty.
+      policy: OnlyUsersFromAllowedOrganizations
     # Allow or disallow users to use GitHub Personal Access Tokens
     # for CLI-based (no web browser) authentication.
     # Setting these both to false disables all non-interactive
     # CLI-based auth, but still allows browser-based auth.
-  allowPersonalAccessTokens:
+    personalAccessTokens:
       # Allow or disallow the use of GitHub Fine-grained PATs
       # to authenticate to Kubernetes clusters.
 If they
       # are disallowed for your GitHub org, then also
       # disallow them here so your users can get a nice
       # error message when trying to use a fine-grained PAT.
       # Defaults to false.
       fineGrained: true
       # Allow or disallow the use of GitHub Classic PATs
       # to authenticate to Kubernetes clusters.
 If they
       # are disallowed for your GitHub org, then also
       # disallow them here so your users can get a nice
       # error message when trying to use a classic PAT.
       # Defaults to false.
       classic: false
   client:
     # The name of Secret in the same namespace which holds the
     # client ID and client secret of a GitHub App or